-Captain America: Civil War comes out next month in UK cinemas, and you, the rest of the world and its wife will no doubt be seeing it.
+Thor: Ragnarok has been ruling the roost in the worldwide box office takings, another addition to the Marvel Cinematic Universe.
 To be honest the only comic book I ever read as a kid was The Beano, but I can’t deny that these film adaptations earn the big bucks.
-Superhero movies are huge at the moment, the most bankable of bankers for cigar-chewing studio execs.
-It’s fair to think that while this trend continues it is the biggest genre in cinema today.
-In fact you could buy footballer Gareth Bale 12 times over with the money that Avengers: Age Of Ultron made at the box office last year, and still have some cash left over.
+Superhero movies are huge at the moment, the most bankable of bankers for cigar-chewing studio execs – it’s arguably the biggest genre in cinema today.
+In fact you could buy footballer Gareth Bale 12 times over with the money that Avengers: Age Of Ultron made at the box office, and still have some cash left over.

-Speaking of football, that same May bank holiday weekend you will no doubt also be watching Manchester United take on Leicester and Chelsea face Tottenham, and I think it would also be fair to think that football is the biggest sport in the world today.
+Speaking of football, I think it would also be fair to think that football is the biggest sport in the world today.
+With TV deals for the Premier League bigger than ever now, the sport looks set to continue making money itself.
 So this got me thinking, for all the heroes we see putting a shift in week after week for their clubs (looking at you N’Golo Kanté), how would a literal superhero team line up?

 To clarify, right from the get go I’ve decided that Superman is too perfect for his own good, so I’m ruling out DC characters here and looking at a Marvel Movies Dream Team XI.
-I will include X-Men and Fantastic Four characters though as they are Marvel too… I’m afraid Captain Fantastic himself Mr John Terry will not be on this list despite donning his full kit and shin pads costume (spoiler alert).
-Although I’m sure he’d have some useful tips for the centre backs I’ve chosen here…
+I will include X-Men and Fantastic Four characters though, as they are technically Marvel characters too… I’m afraid Captain Fantastic himself Mr John Terry will not be on this list despite donning his full kit and shin pads costume.
+Although I’m sure the former England and Chelsea legend would have some useful tips for the centre backs I’ve chosen here…

 Some may cower in fear at this lot but, to be fair, can they do it on a cold Tuesday night in Stoke?

 Goalkeeper: Mr Fantastic